 5. For the strawberry sauce, combine ingredients in a small pot and bring to a boil.
 Reduce heat and simmer, stirring frequently, for 3 to 5 minutes, until thickened.
 Remove from heat and keep warm.

 6. To serve, place two slices of bread (or four halves) on a plate, topped with a dollop of whipped cream, a spoonful of strawberry sauce, and a light dusting of powdered sugar.
 Sprinkle with a few sliced almonds and serve.

-Photo courtesy of Chris Miller
+Photo credit: Chris Miller